 7 Ways for Employers to Prepare for Health Insurance Open Enrollment

-Shorter days mean fall is right around the corner.
 For many, with fall comes health insurance open enrollment.
-Now that summer is more than halfway over, it’s important to begin planning for enrollment, especially if your district’s health insurance effective date is September 1 through January 1.
+Now that summer is well underway, it’s important to begin planning for enrollment, especially if your health insurance effective date is September 1 through January 1.
 We recently sat down with one of our Account Development Coordinators, Lisa Stevens, to discuss how you can prepare for open enrollment.

-With more than eight years’ experience, Lisa knows a thing or two about how to make enrollments as seamless as possible.
+With more than 8 years’ experience, Lisa knows a thing or two about how to make enrollments as seamless as possible.
 Take a look at this checklist to help you start planning now:

 1. Is your Section 125 Plan Document up-to-date?